‘Black-ish’ Star Marsai Martin, 14, Signs First-Look Deal With Universal Pictures

 “Working with emerging talent is a cornerstone of Universal’s overall slate strategy, and Marsai is a star on the rise,” Cramer said.
 “She is not only tremendously talented in front of the camera but offers a unique perspective as a creator and producer that will resonate with all audiences.

-While she will be spending more time behind the scenes, Martin can be seen on Black-ish on Tuesdays at 9/8c.
+While she will be spending more time behind the scenes, Martin can be seen on Black-ish on Tuesdays at 9 p.m.
+ET.
 The ABC show is currently in its fifth season.